zSchadt/classical-elements/README.md

-# classical-elements
+# Classical Elements
-SVG icon system of classical elements
+An SVG icon system of classical elements